Premiership of Boris Johnson: Initial appointments

-Andrew Griffith, an executive at the media conglomerate Sky, was appointed chief business adviser to Number 10.
+Andrew Griffith, an executive at the media conglomerate Sky Group, was appointed chief business adviser to 10 Downing Street.
 Munira Mirza, who was a deputy mayor for Johnson throughout his mayoralty of London, was appointed director of the Number 10 Policy Unit.
 Dominic Cummings, former chief of the Vote Leave campaign, was appointed in to a role as a senior advisor to Johnson.

+Johnson dismissed 11 senior ministers and accepted the resignation of 6 others.
+The mass dismissal was the most extensive post-Second World War Cabinet reorganisation without a change in the ruling party.

 Johnson's key cabinet appointments were Sajid Javid as Chancellor of the Exchequer, Dominic Raab as Foreign Secretary and First Secretary of State, and Priti Patel as Home Secretary.
-Michael Gove became Chancellor of the Duchy of Lancaster and was replaced as Environment Secretary by Theresa Villiers.
-Gavin Williamson became Education Secretary, Andrea Leadsom became Business Secretary, Liz Truss became International Trade Secretary and Grant Shapps became Transport Secretary.
-Steve Barclay, Matt Hancock, Amber Rudd and Alun Cairns retained their previous cabinet roles, whilst Julian Smith, Alister Jack and Nicky Morgan took on new roles.
-Entering cabinet for the first time were Ben Wallace, Robert Jenrick, James Cleverly, Rishi Sunak and Robert Buckland.
+Entering cabinet for the first time were Ben Wallace, Robert Jenrick, James Cleverly, Rishi Sunak, and Robert Buckland.

+Johnson increased the number of ministers attending the Cabinet to 33, four more than had attended the May Cabinet.
+One quarter of those appointed were women, and the Cabinet set a record for ethnic minority representation, with four secretaries of state and two additional ministers coming from minority backgrounds.
+Johnson also created a new ministerial role to be held by himself, Minister for the Union, fulfilling a campaign pledge he had made in the leadership election.

+Spending plans

+Shortly after he had become prime minister, Johnson's government announced increased public sector spending.
+In particular, it was announced that an extra 20,000 police officers would be hired, the roll-out of high-speed broadband would be sped up, the funding per school pupil would be increased to a minimum of £5,000 and £1.8 billion for upgrades and new equipment at hospitals. £1 billion of the money for hospitals was money that NHS providers had saved over the past three years and then previously been told they could not spend, rather than being new money.